alptbz/course-wireguard-eoip/labs/lab1-ctf/README.md

 - [9.
 License](#9-license)

 ## 1. Requirements
- - Teacher's Lab Setup to connect to (usually a WiFi or a Switch to plug in own device)
+ - Course Instructor's Lab Setup to connect to (usually a WiFi or a Switch to plug in own device)
  - [MikroTik hAP ac lite](https://mikrotik.com/product/RB952Ui-5ac2nD) or similar device

 ## 2. Learning objectives